Exiled-Team/EXILED/README.md

 It is ***strongly*** recommended that you do some googling, or ask around in the Discord if you are unfamiliar with MEC and would like to learn more, get advice, or need help.
 Questions, no matter how 'stupid' they are, will always be answered as helpfully and clearly as possible for plugin developers to excell.
 Better code is better for everyone.

 ### Dynamic Updates
-EXILED as a framework supports dynamic reloading of plugin assemblies without requiring a server reboot.
+SEXILED as a framework supports dynamic reloading of plugin assemblies without requiring a server reboot.
-For example, if you start the server with just `Exiled.Events` as the only plugin, and wish to add a new one, you do not need to reboot the server to complete this task.
-You can simply use the RemoteAdmin/ServerConsole command `reload plugins` to reload all EXILED plugins, including new ones that weren't loaded before.
+For example, if you start the server with just `Sexiled.Events` as the only plugin, and wish to add a new one, you do not need to reboot the server to complete this task.
+You can simply use the RemoteAdmin/ServerConsole command `reload plugins` to reload all SEXILED plugins, including new ones that weren't loaded before.

 This also means that you can *update* plugins without having to fully reboot the server as well.
 However there are a few guidelines that must be followed by the plugin developer in order for this to be achieved properly:

 ***For Hosts***
  - If you are updating a plugin, make sure that it's assembly name is not the same as the current version you have installed (if any).
 The plugin must be built by the developer with Dynamic Updates in mind for this to work, simply renaming the file will not.
- - If the plugin supports Dynamic Updates, be sure that when you put the newer version of the plugin into the "Plugins" folder, you also remove the older version from the folder, before reloading EXILED, failure to ensure this will result in many many bad things.
+ - If the plugin supports Dynamic Updates, be sure that when you put the newer version of the plugin into the "Plugins" folder, you also remove the older version from the folder, before reloading SEXILED, failure to ensure this will result in many many bad things.
  - Any problems that arise from Dynamically Updating a plugin is solely the responsibility of you and the developer of the plugin in question.
-While EXILED fully supports and encourages Dynamic Updates, the only way it could fail or go wrong is if the server host or plugin dev did something wrong.
-Triple check that everything was done correctly by both of those parties before reporting a bug to EXILED devs regarding Dynamic Updates.
+While SEXILED fully supports and encourages Dynamic Updates, the only way it could fail or go wrong is if the server host or plugin dev did something wrong.
+Triple check that everything was done correctly by both of those parties before reporting a bug to SEXILED devs regarding Dynamic Updates.

  ***For Developers***